 On import, the new images go into a year folder inside my Pictures folder, organized by the year-month-day labeled folders.
 That way each new folder follows the last one at the end of the list, making backups easier.
 I use the year folders to reduce the number of folders shown in the Lightroom Library by keeping all but the year folder I’m using un-expanded.
 As an example, my date folder label is 2009-02-15, for a Feb.
 15th, 2009 shoot, and it goes into Pictures/2009/.
 I don’t much care if the morning shoot was birds in Seattle, and that evening was historic buildings in Sitka, AK.
 The images are text (keyword), star rating and/or date searchable using the Library Filter.
 I’ve completely gotten away from grouping images by location, or trip, or subject, like in the film days.
 Digital is a different animal.
 If putting your images in date-only folders is too scary, tack a custom label on the end of the folder name so when you’re looking at the folder column you’ll have an indicator of the content.
 And for same date shoots, one could be, say, 2008-05-20_Seattle and another 2008-05-20_Sitka.

 However you design your workflow, it’s important to be consistent, so you don’t, for example, get out in the field and discover you have a card full of images, and then wonder if you’ve backed them up.
-Too, Lightroom isn’t for everyone, though it does work on both Mac and PC.
+Too, Lightroom isn’t for everyone, though it works on both Mac and PC.
 If you only work on select images to optimize for printing or for web publishing, rarely do submissions, or perhaps you only shoot jpg’s, you may have little reason to go the Lightroom route.

 Back to FAQ